chuajingjie/Agronomic-Decision-Support-System/README.md

 The approach to simulating the dummy data is based on using real-world typical values for soil content, weather patterns, crop type, and plant health so that the dummy data would reflect real-world conditions.
 This would make the dummy data useful enough to develop and test the decision support system.

+To further simulate real-world conditions, a low percentage of outliers and missing data was introducted to the dummy data, as real-world data often contains such imperfections.

 | Feature                   | Assumption                                                                                                                                            | Method                                                                                           |
 | ------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------ |
 | soil_color                | Mimics common soil color ranges                                                                                                                       | Randomly chosen from dark brown, reddish, light brown                                            |